- 1What Is Urinary Retention?

 Introduction:

-Urinary retention is a condition where the individual is unable to empty all the urine from the bladder.
+Urinary retention is a condition where the individual is unable to empty the urine from the bladder.
 It is a condition that is related to other health problems, such as prostate problems in men and a cystocele (bladder bulges into the vagina) in women.
 Urinary retention can be acute (a sudden inability to urinate) and chronic (a gradual inability to empty the bladder).

-Aging causes changes in the urinary tract resulting in the inability to empty the bladder.
+Aging causes changes in the urinary tract, resulting in the inability to empty the bladder.

 Urethral blockage can cause urinary retention.
 This includes a full bladder, constipation, an enlarged prostate gland (in males), urinary tract stones, vaginal prolapse (in females), tumors, and narrowing of the urethra.